cmongis/imagejfx-tutorials/README.md

 #### Exercise 2

 Create a Github account and a repository called **imagejfx-training**.
-I will evaluate your work from this repository.
-Commit your maven project on this repository using Netbeans.
+You will commit the exercises there so I can evaluate them.
+Commit your maven project to this repository using Netbeans.

 ## Java basics